Bastlifa/Computer-Architecture/README.md

 - ✅ Inventory what is here
    - README.md: a markdown? file which explains a directory
    - cpu.py: a script which emulates cpu functionality
-   - ls8.py: loads and runs the cpu.. not sure why it's needed yet.
-Presumably it will also have input and output device emulators.
+   - ls8.py: loads and runs the cpu.
 - ✅ Implement the `CPU` constructor
 - ✅ Add RAM functions `ram_read()` and `ram_write()`
 - ✅ Implement the core of `run()`